7 ways to build your personal brand

 Where to start building your personal brand as a business owner

 You may be thinking, I’m not a celebrity or interviewed by the press, so why should I care about my personal profile?
 But as a business owner, your personal brand is extremely important.
-People buy into you and your image and reputation are everything.
+People buy into you and your image and reputation is everything.